Written by Dr. Eamonn Fahy, MB, BCh, BAO, Ph.D.

 In certain cases, blood tests and other investigations such as a chest X-Ray may be used to look for underlying causes for uveitis.

 Uveitis is treated using corticosteroids such as steroidal anti-inflammatory medication.
 Such medications help to reduce inflammation.
 Most often, corticosteroids used to treat uveitis are eye drops.
 Eye drops are also commonly prescribed to dilate the pupil, which can reduce the pain associated with uveitis.
 Less often, corticosteroid medications may be administered via injections or tablets.

 In some cases, where an underlying cause for uveitis is found, medications directed towards that underlying health condition can improve uveitis.
 Usually, a medical specialist such as a rheumatologist or immunologist will prescribe and supervise these medications.

-Uveitis can be a one-off event which never occurs again once treated and resolved.
+Uveitis can be a one-off event that never occurs again once treated and resolved.
 In these cases, an underlying cause for the uveitis is usually not found.

 The timely treatment of infections in or around the eye such as shingles and herpes simplex, as well as generalised systemic infections such as tuberculosis and syphilis, can also help to reduce the chances of developing uveitis.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE